nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 To communicate with the author, under “Contributor”, click on the envelope icon.

+### Review invitations

+When issuing a review there are two things to keep in mind:

+* Check whether the potential review already has an account within TheoretiCS or episciences during the review invitation process.

+* Keep the correct part of the email template relevant to Phase 1 or Phase 2.
+For checking a revision there is no specific template and you will need to write an appropriate message.

 ### Two editors per paper

 Each paper is assigned to two editors: the **handling editor**, who